polaris-slo-cloud/containerd-shim-cwasi/README.md

 # CWASI Containerd shim

-WIP: Should be able to spawn containers and wasm modules
+:warning: Should be able to spawn containers and wasm modules.
+Cwasi Shim is a work in progress and not suited for production usage yet

 Based: https://github.com/keniack/runwasi/tree/main/crates/containerd-shim-wasmedge